lex-node/governance/constitution/constitution.md

 ### Persons Bound by Constitution

 2.1.
-Each Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (i)  Pocket Core or any other software client implementing or purporting to implement the Pocket Protocol, in each case, on the Pocket Network; (ii) the Pocket Blockchain; or (iii) any of the other Pocket Technologies in connection with the Pocket Network or Pocket Blockchain (each, a ***User**) is, without any further any action or agreement, automatically deemed to have consented to and agreed to be bound by and become a party to this Constiution.
+Each Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (i)  the Pocket Network (whether through Pocket Core or any other software); (ii) the Pocket Blockchain; or (iii) any of the other Pocket Technologies in connection with the Pocket Network or Pocket Blockchain (each such Person, a ***User**) is, without any further any action or agreement, automatically deemed to have consented to and agreed to be bound by and become a party to this Constiution.

 2.2.
 Entry into the Council, and the signing of this Constitution required to mint oneself a Voting Token, or to submit any other action to the Council, shall constitute consent to the terms of this Constitution.